sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 Overflow/Pass Options
 ---------------------

-It is possible to give the underlying ``sphinx-build`` program comand line options.
+It is possible to give the underlying ``sphinx-build`` program command line options.
 SCVersioning passes everything after ``--`` to it.
 For example if you changed the theme for your docs between versions and want docs for all versions to have the same theme, you can run: